Building Better Software

 - The Research Data Alliance, Software Source Code Interest Group is a discussion forum for management, sharing, discovery, archival and provenance of software source code.

-- The FAIR For Research Software Working Group (FAIR4RS WG) coordinated a range of existing community-led discussions on how to define and effectively apply FAIR principles to research software, and how to achieve adoption of these principles.
+- The FAIR For Research Software Working Group (FAIR4RS WG) has released the FAIR Principles for Research Software, which emerged from a range of existing community-led discussions on how to define and effectively apply FAIR principles to research software, and how to achieve adoption of these principles.

 Connect With Us